CtrlK

 Distinctiveness Conflict Risk

 The focus on competing hypotheses, parallel investigation, and root cause arbitration creates a distinct niche that differentiates it from general debugging or simple troubleshooting skills.
-The methodology-specific language reduces conflict risk.
+The methodology-specific language makes it unlikely to conflict with basic debugging skills.

 3 / 3